ltgcgo/docs/src/raven/en-alt.md

 BEPA is an adaptation of International Phonetic Alphabet, optimized to represent the sounds of British English, and by extension all of its variants.

 ### Shavian alphabet
-The [Shavian alphabet](https://en.wikipedia.org/wiki/Shavian_alphabet) is a constructed alphabet aims to permit efficient writing and spelling.
+The [Shavian alphabet](https://en.wikipedia.org/wiki/Shavian_alphabet) is a constructed alphabet aims to permit efficient writing and spelling for British English Received Pronunciation.

 ### Deseret alphabet
+> **Warning**
+>
+> Due to a lack of several vowels, there are no plans to support the Deseret alphabet as of yet.

-The [Deseret alphabet](https://en.wikipedia.org/wiki/Deseret_alphabet) is a constructed alphabet developed to be used in an English-language spelling reform.
+The [Deseret alphabet](https://en.wikipedia.org/wiki/Deseret_alphabet) is a constructed alphabet developed to be used in an English-language spelling reform for American English.

 ## Key map
 Keys are ordered via BEPA.